 CIAM platform development isn't just about technical expertise.
 It requires integrating diverse components, ensuring configuration flexibility, and creating extensive documentation.
 Furthermore, a future-proof CIAM platform must adapt to evolving customer journeys.
-This complexity begs the question: can your organization commit to the long-term effort required for a Do-It-Yourself (DIY) CIAM solution?
+This complexity begs the question: can your organization commit to the long-term effort required for a Do-It-Yourself (DIY) CIAM strategy?

 What’s at risk when you’re taking the DIY approach